Healthy dogs mean healthy people.

 Aboriginal people have always lived very closely with their dogs and a distinctive feature of most remote communities is the large number of dogs.
 Warlukurlangu Artists runs a dog health program in Yuendumu.

-In recent years the art centre has collaborated with Central Desert Shire to bring a vet to the community to take stock of the dog population and insert birth control implants or de-sex as many dogs as possible.
+In recent years the art centre has collaborated with Central Desert Regional Council and Central Land Council GMAAAC (Granites Mine Affected Area Aboriginal Corporation) to bring a vet to the community to take stock of the dog population and insert birth control implants or de-sex as many dogs as possible.
 This program is repeated regularly and has helped to control the number of dogs in the community and to improve the health of the remaining dogs.
-Despite this there are many unwanted puppies and Warlukurlangu Artists arranges to take puppies to the RSPCA in Alice Springs.
+Despite this there are many unwanted puppies and Warlukurlangu Artists arranges for dogs to be adopted all around Australia and some puppies are taken to the RSPCA in Alice Springs.